 When tooth enamel is cracked, pain can become momentarily debilitating.
 When no pressure is exerted on the crack there may be no discomfort.
 However, as the cracked tooth performs a biting action, the crack widens.
 The pulp and inner workings of the tooth then become exposed, and painful irritation occurs.
-As pressure is released again, the two parts of the crack fuse back together, and pain subsides.
+As pressure is released you can experience a sharp pain again when the two parts of the crack come back together, and then the pain may subside.
 If left untreated, the pulp becomes irreversibly damaged and constantly painful.
 The resulting pulp infection can affect the bone and soft tissue surrounding the tooth.

 Symptoms of a cracked tooth may include: